-www.virtualshareholder-meeting.com/BLX2020
+www.virtualshareholder-meeting.com/BLX2021

-RECORD DATE March 23, 2020 Important notice to beneficial shareholders of Class E shares who hold their shares through a broker rather than directly in their own name: In accordance with the New York Stock Exchange ("NYSE") rules, your broker will not be able to vote your shares with respect to any non-routine matters (including the election of directors) if you have not given your broker specific instructions to do so.
-There are two routine matters to be voted on at the Annual Meeting: the approval of the audited consolidated financial statements for the fiscal year ended December 31, 2019 and the ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2020.
-The election of directors, the advisory vote on executive compensation, and the vote to amend Article 12 of the Bank's Articles of Incorporation are matters considered non-routine under applicable rules.
+RECORD DATE March 15, 2021 Important notice to beneficial shareholders of Class E shares who hold their shares through a broker rather than directly in their own name: In accordance with the New York Stock Exchange ("NYSE") rules, your broker will not be able to vote your shares with respect to any non-routine matters (including the election of directors) if you have not given your broker specific instructions to do so.
+There are two routine matters to be voted on at the Annual Meeting: the approval of the audited consolidated financial statements for the fiscal year ended December 31, 2020 and the ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2021.
+The election of directors and the advisory vote on executive compensation are matters considered non-routine under applicable rules.